emilianoyoung/ai/_posts/_archive/2019-12-10-voice-ai-platform-observeai-raises-26-mn-series-a-to-expand-operations.md

 ---
 category: news
 title: "Voice AI Platform Observe.AI Raises $26 Mn Series A To Expand Operations"
-excerpt: "With the recently raised funding, Observe.AI will expand its team in both the ... to clients of both the companies through Microsoft’s Azure marketplace.
-Swapnil Jain, CEO and cofounder of ..."
+excerpt: "Related Article: Funding Galore: Indian Startup Funding Of The Week [Dec 9-14] In addition to the funding announcement, the company has also announced a partnership with US-based tech giant Microsoft to bring AI-powered coaching and conversational insights to clients of both the companies through Microsoft’s Azure marketplace.
+Swapnil Jain ..."
 publishedDateTime: 2019-12-10T15:38:00Z
 sourceUrl: https://inc42.com/buzz/voice-ai-platform-observe-ai-raises-26-mn-series-a-to-expand-operations/
 ampUrl: https://inc42.com/buzz/voice-ai-platform-observe-ai-raises-26-mn-series-a-to-expand-operations/amp/